seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 I call'd him now to answer.
 If thou be'st,
 As thou art spoken, great and virtuous,
 The true decider of all injuries,
-Say, “Fight again!” and thou shalt see me, Theseus,
+Say, "Fight again!" and thou shalt see me, Theseus,
 Do such a justice thou thyself wilt envy.
 Then take my life, I'll woo thee to't. /